EXCV31/Trash-Programs/README.md

 [EN] Programs written to be used only once and to be deleted.

-[PL] Programy napisane aby użyć ich tylko raz i skasować.
+[PL] Programy napisane aby użyć ich tylko raz i je skasować.

 ## nxf extract